Our child’s presumed gender is the very first piece of identity we ever give them.

 Parent Toolkit is a one-stop resource developed with parents in mind.
-It’s produced by NBC News Education Nation and supported by Pearson and includes information about almost every aspect of your child’s development, because they're all connected.
+It’s produced by NBC News Learn and supported by Pearson and includes information about almost every aspect of your child’s development, because they're all connected.
 Healthy, successful children can excel in many areas – in the classroom, on the court, and in their relationships with peers and adults.
 Our advice also covers important topics for navigating life after high school.

 Have a question we haven’t answered?
 Want to see more?
 Or just want to say you love using the site?
 Please contact us.
 We love hearing from you.